maxalbert/nbconvert-templating-issue/README.md

 prompts from the output cells (e.g. in order to generate LaTeX reports that do not appear to be produced from 'live' notebooks).

-There are three templates for nbconvert illustrating the issue.
-Type 'make' to produce three PDF documents using each of these templates.
+Type 'make' to produce three PDF documents, each using each one of the following nbconvert templates.

   - template1.tplx: